 Like marketing and sales, there are many other job roles that lend themselves to customer success.
 For an outsider to the industry, it might seem that CSMs are re-branded Account Managers, given they both work in customer relationship management.

-The Head of Customer Success or Customer Success Manager (CSM) are at the helm of a customer success team; they’re the point of contact for the customer after the sales process, ensuring that the product is living up to expectations.
+A VP of Customer Success, or Head of Customer Success, is at the helm of a customer success team; they’re the point of contact for the customer after the sales process, ensuring that the product is living up to expectations.
 They essentially want to make the customer more valuable, and assist the customer in getting the most out of the product.
-The CSM will employ metrics to measure the stability and state of their customer base, ultimately to prevent the dreaded customer churn.
+The CSM will employ metrics to measure the stability and state of their customer base, ultimately preventing the dreaded customer churn.

 How to measure customer success